January 1st, 2022

 The Master of Arts in Education Program with a specialization in Elementary Education is designed to prepare the elementary teacher for advancement as a master teacher, supervising teacher, subject matter teaching specialist, or department chairperson.
 Three program options (30-32 units) are available to candidates:

-The courses provided in this program also meet most of the requirements needed for the Reading and Language Arts Specialist Credential (RLASC) and many students elect to complete the requirements for both their Master’s Degree and RLASC simultaneously.
+The courses provided in this program also meet most of the requirements needed for the Reading and Literacy Leadership Specialist Credential and many students elect to complete the requirements for both their Master’s Degree and Reading and Literacy Leadership Specialist Credential simultaneously.